Determine whether a copyright permission is necessary

 If you need the Library to undertake the copying for you, and your request does not fall within an exception in the Copyright Act, a Library staff member will need to see evidence of the copyright owner's permission before the copy is made.

 Adhere to moral rights

-You also have a responsibility to ensure that your copying of a work does not infringe moral rights.
+You also have a responsibility to ensure that your copying or re-use of a work does not infringe moral rights.
 For instance, you should credit the work using the author(s) preferred form(s) of attribution.
 If the author is not known, then 'author unknown' is an appropriate description.
 'Anonymous' should be used where the author intended not to be identified.
 In no circumstances should you credit the work to someone else or to yourself.
 You should not treat the work in a derogatory way.
 For more on moral rights, see Understanding copyright.

 What happens if I infringe copyright?

 In cases of copyright infringement, it is usual for the copyright owner to contact the alleged infringer to explain the nature of their complaint.
 Many disputes are resolved at this stage, and pointing to your good faith may help in such negotiations.
 However, if you do infringe copyright, the owner has the right to sue you, and a court may order a variety of remedies.
-Under current law, it is no defence that you did not know you were infringing copyright or that you used reasonable efforts to locate the copyright owner.
+Under current law, it is no defence to say that you did not know you were infringing copyright or that you used reasonable efforts to locate the copyright owner.
 That said, the Copyright Act also makes certain activities a criminal offence.
 For more information, see the Australian Copyright Council information sheet Infringement: actions, remedies, offences & penalties, downloadable from their A to Z list of information sheets.